Conductor Salonen dashes from Frank Zappa to Stravinsky

 "In a European way of thinking...we always focus mostly on the intention of the composer...and very little attention is focused on the actual effects, the interface when the music hits the listener - what is that process, what does it do to me?

-"And I realized that perhaps my focus had been soft, instead of being primarily interested in the methods I should be more interested in the actual effect.
+"And I realised that perhaps my focus had been soft, instead of being primarily interested in the methods I should be more interested in the actual effect.

 "What I learned in LA is you cannot actually separate the mind from the body.
 It's impossible, and it would be meaningless."